 Or would Western civilization treat them as an expression of multiculturalism and seek to legitimize it?
 If so then the one value – multiculturalism, which has worked well in Western civilization in the last twenty-five years – has the prospect of becoming profoundly stained.
 One could acknowledge the ugly destiny that is in store for the historical advancement of freedom but may choose to cross the bridge when the time comes, rather than worry about it now.

 This would be an extremely irresponsible course.
 Before a business venture is founded, a business plan is created.
-The founding fathers of the United States stated that all men were created equal in the Declaration of Independence, even though slavery was practiced in the United States at that time.
+The founding fathers of the United States stated that all men were created equal in the Declaration of Independence, even though slavery was practised in the United States at that time.

 Though the political circumstances at the time did not permit the abolition of slavery, they were hoping that slavery would eventually be completely eradicated in the United States.
 In other words, they had some conception of the future when the United States became independent.
 In so far as the destiny of freedom is concerned, we are grappling with issues that may arise as a result of an ongoing historical process.

 If we postpone judgment now, we would be willfully facilitating the realization of the ugly consequences of the advancement of freedom.
-The idea of freedom is so central to both Western history and to our conception of modernity at the present time that we cannot and must not avoid considering any malevolent impact that it may have in the future.
+The idea of freedom is so central to both Western histories and to our conception of modernity at the present time that we cannot and must not avoid considering any malevolent impact that it may have in the future.

 The Root Cause: Secularism, Not Christianity

 Christianity had its roots in the Middle East.
 The cultural origin of Christianity was Jewish.
 Paul broke Christianity’s cultural link with ancient Judaism.
 Pauline Christianity, when it went to Europe, destroyed the Greco-Roman culture it found there instead of replacing it with Jewish culture.
-So much so, to this day, the cultural origin of the Christendom is not discernible either as Jewish or as Greco-Roman.
+So much so, to this day, the cultural origin of Christendom is not discernible either as Jewish or as Greco-Roman.

 Nor can we say that it is a fusion between the two cultures.
 Indeed the culture of Christian Europe merely had a few residual elements from Jewish and Greco-Roman cultures.
 When modern liberal ideas spread in Western civilization, they did not have an organically evolved cultural core to contend with.
 In addition to that, liberal ideas were intrinsic to Western civilization.